 In Peru you’ll find plenty of little shops (“Tiendas”) where you can buy water or other beverages.

 In case you’re thirsty, it’s better to have a bottle of water with you all the time.
-It’s not recommendable to drink tap water, as it’s not filtered and can cause stomach problems or diarrhea.
+It’s not recommended to drink tap water, as it’s not filtered and can cause you some serious stomach problems or diarrhea.

 9. Ask to Take Pictures